xbinner18/ccchk-ub/README.md

  ```
 • simply run this bot
 ___

-Why did i used php? cause many peoples arent familiar with py i mean they prefer
-php over py for checker apis so they can understand and update by themselve thats why.

 ## Note
 Make sure to use Proxies in php file for better response.